Ethorbit/nzc-docker/README.md

 Note that IO limits, RAM limits, and CPU weights are already configured in the yaml files with no variables provided, they should already be optimized well enough.

+IO limits are applied only to the disk device set by `DISK`.
+This is because all IO heavy operations take place in volumes, and there is (or should only be) one disk for volumes.

 ## Configuring

 You can configure the services in `compose/data`.
 If there's a template for a file, **use it** or else your changes will get overriden.